Quantum Foundations and Quantum Information – Theory and Experiment

 We aim at bringing together researchers from different backgrounds (quantum information, quantum gravity, mathematical physics, quantum optics, cold atoms, solid state and more) who are all interested in a better understanding of quantum foundations through theory and experiment.

 If you are interested to participate in this session, please choose this topic in your abstract submission.
-If you have questions please contact : Prof. Avshalom Elitzur (email@example.com) and firstname.lastname@example.org.
+If you have questions please contact : Prof. Avshalom Elitzur (firstname.lastname@example.org) and the conference email.